pandemic-patch/zeemz-ann/README.md

 # Zeemz Announcement
+## Zeemz: Pandemic Patch
+The Zeemz Team is taking on CoVID-19.
+We're going to reduce hospital congestion through gameplay.
+We're working with the doctors from askco19.com, to integrate their ASK token into the ZEEMZ: Multifaucet Adventure Series.

+Details about the build are coming soon!

+## Zeemz: The Versipisces Secret
-*Zeemz: The Versipisces Secret* upcoming game release and announcement repository.
+*Zeemz: The Versipisces Secret* game release and announcement repository.

 *Zeemz: The Versipisces Secret* game engine (aka "ZeemzCore") is written in Solidity for Ethereum smart contracts and utilizes the LoomSDK for side-chain transactions.